BYOD (Bring Your Own Device)

 The advantages and disadvantages of BYOD

-Benefits for employees
+The advantages for employees

-• Use of their own favorite appliances
+• Use of their own preferred devices

-• Flexibility in their choice of equipment
+• Flexibility in the choice of their equipment

 • Easy access to company information and applications

-Benefits for the company
+The advantages for the company

-The major drawback
+The major disadvantage

-Want to see Deskare in action?
+Would you like to see Deskare in action?

-Book a live demo with one of our experts: we will come back to you within the day to present the tool and answer your questions.
+Book a live demo with one of our experts: we'll get back to you during the day to present the tool and answer your questions.

 Discover the solution live!